The Top 3 Strategies To Help Runners Strengthen Their Legs, Improve Their Performance, And Avoid Pain And Injury

 When it comes to running, one of the most common forms of dysfunction is limited Range of Motion (ROM) in most or all of the joints, and muscle imbalances all throughout the body, among other things.
 So, before going gung-ho into a strength training routine, it’s important to establish a baseline level of your joint mobility, muscle tissue quality, and strength.
 This is where Joint Mobility Training and Yoga come in, both of which are superb tools for these purposes.

 Obviously, there are many different options to choose from when it comes to these areas.
-Here are a few I recommend…
+Here are a couple I recommend…

 2) Employ A Comprehensive Strength Training Program – We tend to think of strength training as a way to make us better, and that’s true.
 But strength training is also a method for preventing us from getting worse.
 Strength training helps to prevent muscle loss, and the resulting strength loss.
 Strength training helps to prevent the body from aging prematurely, among many other things.
 So, in a way, strength training is a form of self-administered rehabilitation – just not in the classic sense.
 And in our modern culture, almost everyone needs this – every runner included.